GeeTeeNZ/Notes---Meteor-Cse/readme.md

-# Boilerplate Meteor Project
+# Notes App - Meteor Cse

-This includes a basic react and auth setup.
+A small app that allows user to make & store notes.
+This is a dev to highlight the value of testing through the development process

 ## Authors
+Andrew Mead
 GeeTee